bryce-marshall/scroll-listener/README.md

  * @property {any} state - When specified, defines optional client state to be passed to the callback function.
  */
 export interface ScrollListenerOptions {
-    container?: HTMLElement;
-    containers?: HTMLElement[];
-    scope?: HTMLElement;
     throttleDuration?: number;
     traceFunction?: ScrollListenerTraceCallbackFunction;
     state?: any;
 }
 /**
+ * A helper class that that invokes a callback function when a specified target element is scrolled.
+ * ScrollListener works by subscribing to the scroll event of one or more of the target element's parent containers.
+ * ScrollListener enables easy throttling of the upstream scroll events that it subscribes to (to prevent the UI from being overloaded)
+ * and also provides client code with useful information about the target element, including its visibility and position relative to
+ * its container elements.
  * @class ScrollListener
- * A helper class that that invokes a callback function when a specified target element is scrolled.
- * ScrollListener works by attaching to the scroll event of either specific container elements, one or more of the target element's parent container elements.
  */
 export declare class ScrollListener {
+    /** @internal */
+    private _throttle;
+    /** @internal */
+    private _targetElement;
+    /** @internal */
+    private _state;
+    /** @internal */
+    private _fn;
+    /** @internal */
+    private _traceFn;
+    /** @internal */
+    private _baseEventSrc;
+    /** @internal */
+    private _enabled;
     /**
-     * @constructor
+     * Creates a new ScrollListener instance.
-     * @param targetElement - The element being watched.
+     * @param target The element to track.
+     * @param eventSources The scroll-event sources that the ScrollListener instance will intercept the scroll events of.
-     * @param callbackFunction - The @type {ScrollListenerCallbackFunction} function to invoke in response to a scroll event.
+     * @param callbackFunction The function that the ScrollListener instance will forward downstream (throttled) scroll events to.
-     * @param options - An object implementing @type {ScrollListenerOptions} that specifies additional configuration options.
+     * @param options Additional configuration options.
      */
-    constructor(targetElement: HTMLElement, callbackFunction: ScrollListenerCallbackFunction, options?: ScrollListenerOptions);
+    constructor(target: Element, eventSources: ScrollEventTargetCollection, callbackFunction: ScrollListenerCallbackFunction, options?: ScrollListenerOptions);
     /**
-     * @property targetElement - Returns the element that the @type {ScrollListener} instance is tracking.
+     * Returns the element that the ScrollListener instance is tracking.
+     * @property targetElement
      */
-    readonly targetElement: HTMLElement;
+    readonly targetElement: Element;
     /**
-     * @property enabled - Gets or sets the enabled state of the @type {ScrollListener} instance.
+     * Gets or sets the enabled state of the ScrollListener instance.
+     * @property enabled
      */
     enabled: boolean;
     /**
-     * @method destroy - Detaches all event listeners and releases all resources */ destroy(): void;
+     * Returns the current number of throttled upstream events.
+     * ScrollListener does not guarantee to forward all throttled events to the downstream handler, however it will always
+     * forward the most recent event and guarantees to forward the last event in each sequence.
+     * @property backlog
+     */
+    readonly backlog: number;
     /**
-     * @function destroy - Returns true if the element is an HTMLElement that exposes an onscroll property, otherwise false.
+     * Returns true if any scroll-event source that the ScrollListener instance has subscribed to is currently scrolling, otherwise returns false.
-     * @param element -  The element to test.
+     * @property isScrolling.
      */
+    readonly isScrolling: boolean;
+    /**
+     * Detaches all event listeners and releases all resources.
+     * @method destroy
+     */
+    destroy(): void;
+    /**
+     * Returns true if the element exposes a getBoundingClientRect method an onscroll property, and addEventListener and removeEventListener methods,
+     * otherwise false.
+     * @function isScrollableContainer
+     * @param element The element to test.
+     */
     static isScrollableContainer(element: any): boolean;
+    /** @internal */
+    private onDownstreamEvent(sender, e, source);
+    /** @internal */
+    private getEventArgs(event, source);
+    /** @internal */
+    private getScopedIntersectionalRectangle();
+    /** @internal */
+    private getIntersectionalRectangle(child, container);
+    /** @internal */
+    private getRelativeRectangle(rect, crect);
 }

 ```
 # Usage - General

-ScrollListener instances are created by invoking the ScrollListener constructor and passing (at a minimum) the target element to be tracked, and a callback
+ScrollListener instances are created by invoking the ScrollListener constructor and passing (at a minimum) the target element to be tracked, an
-function to be invoked in response to scroll events.
+ScrollEventTargetCollection containing a set of scroll event sources, and a callback function to be invoked in response to scroll events.
 Further configuration is possible by passing an object implementing ScrollListenerOptions.

-ScrollListener can attach to a specified scroll container(s), but if none are specified it will walk the DOM tree and attach to parent scroll containers of the
+ScrollEventTargetCollection instances can be populated with specific scroll containers, however invoking its static 'auto' function will
+automatically populate a new ScrollEventTargetCollection instance with all scroll containers that are parents of the specified target element.
-target element.
-This is useful in scenarios where the target's scroll container cannot be known definitively/reliably at design-time
+This can be useful in scenarios where the target's scroll container cannot be known definitively/reliably at design-time
 (as may be the case when developing within frameworks such as Ionic).

-ScrollListener implements event throttling by enforcing a minimum delay between sequential scroll events (the default throttle duration is 150 milliseconds).
+ScrollListener implements event throttling by enforcing a minimum delay between sequential scroll events (the default throttle duration is 150 milliseconds.
 Throttling scroll events can help make a busy UI feel more responsive by avoiding unnecessarily processing every source scroll event that is raised by the DOM.

 ScrollListener will ALWAYS raise an event in response to the final scroll position of the target element.

-If specified, client state will be attached to every scroll event raised by ScrollListener.
+In addition to event throttling and the automatic resolution of parent scroll containers, ScrollListener event arguments expose useful information
+such as the position of the target element relative to its scroll containers, whether or not the target element is currently visible within the
+scrolling viewport, and optional client state.

 # Usage - Unconstrained Scope